IgnisUmbrae/TJE-Archipelago/readme.md

 - **slab**, whose hand-labelled disassembly and knowledge of the game's internal workings has been invaluable
 - **DrKelexo**, for being the first to brave the very first release, reams of early feedback, and some stellar spritework
+- **GrayGooGlitch**, for creating the most lovely tracker in apparently no time at all
 - **Everyone** in the ToeJam & Earl section of the Archipelago Discord for their frequent testing, feedback and suggestions